ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 ### `on_reindex`

-{% see 4.6#id7 reindex %}
+{% see 2.7#id7 reindex %}

 ## Reindexing Methods

-There are 4 different reindexing methods, useful in different contexts but working quite similarly: `reindex_models`, `reindex_active_models` `reindex_indices` and a generic and advanced `reindex`.
+There are 4 different reindexing methods, useful in different contexts but working quite similarly.
+2 methods are added by the `flex-model` gem: `reindex_models` and `reindex_active_models`.
+The other 2 methods are the `reindex_indices` and the generic and advanced `reindex` method.
 You can use only one of the 4 methods and only one time in one live-reindex session, then you have to swap the code and deploy.
 If you need to use more than one method, you must do it in different deploys.

 > If you try to use more than one of the reindexing method in the same session, the execution of the second method will raise a `MultipleReindexError` error.
 In that case the first reindexing execution took place regularly (and the error will tell you the new index/indices that have been swapped successfully), but the other reindexing(s) have been aborted so you have still the old index/indices in place.
 If the code-changes that you were about to deploy rely on the successive reindexings that have been aborted, your app may fail, so you should complete the other reindexing in single successive deploys ASAP.
 >
-> If you are in development environment and REALLY know what you are doing, you can restart the process and silence that error by passing `:safe_reindex => false`.
+> If you are in development environment and you know what you are doing, you can restart the process and silence that error by passing `:safe_reindex => false`.

 If any other (not `MultipleReindexError`) error is raised during the process, the live-reindex will be aborted.
 In that case, your old index/indices have not been touched at all so they are exactly as before.
 The new index/indices being built are probably incomplete, so they have already been deleted by a rescue block, so they left no trace in your elasticsearch server.

 ### `reindex_models`

-> Use this live reindex to import/reimport `ActiveRecord` and `Mongoid` models.
+> This method is added by the `flex-model` gem: use it to import/reimport `ActiveRecord` and `Mongoid` models.

 The `on_each_change` block will receive __ONLY__ the tracked changes at the end of the reindexing.

 If you don't configure any `on_each_change` block a default proc will be used.
 It will simply pull the current record/document from the DB and index it in the new index, or delete the elasticsearch document from the new index in case of a `'delete'` action.
 That's fine when you don't change the structure of your models, and change only the `flex_source` method for example.
 But if you delete or rename models, it will fail.
-In that case you could alias the models or split the changes in 2 deploys, or you  must configure an explicit `on_each_change` block that will receive as usual the action and the document hash pulled from the old elasticsearch index at the moment of the change: you must do the changes in the document (like changing the type for example, or reindexing some other record, etc.) and return the proper result {% see 4.6#id2 on_each_change %}.
+In that case you could alias the models or split the changes in 2 deploys, or you  must configure an explicit `on_each_change` block that will receive as usual the action and the document hash pulled from the old elasticsearch index at the moment of the change: you must do the changes in the document (like changing the type for example, or reindexing some other record, etc.) and return the proper result {% see 2.7#id2 on_each_change %}.

 #### Full Reindex